fvdsn/website/posts/what-is-good-for-ai-is-good-for-humans.md

 ---
-title: What Is Good For AIs Is Good For Humans, A Miracle
+title: What Is Good For AIs Is Good For Humans
 description: Comments, unit tests, clean code ?
 Good for AI, Good for Humans !
 date: 2025-07-01
 layout: layouts/post.njk